← Back to blog

 How do I know if my agency stack is causing an efficiency problem?

 Three signals: 1) Each agency's reported conversions add up to more than your actual revenue.
-2) You spend 5+ hours per week in coordination calls between vendors.
+2) You spend several hours per week in coordination calls between vendors.
 3) When growth stalls, each agency points to the others.
 Any one of these is a fragmentation problem.
-All three mean you're losing $300K-$500K/year to coordination overhead alone.
+All three together usually mean real money lost to coordination overhead alone.

 Dustin Gilmour, founder of Venti Scale